Know your tenancy rights and your landlord’s responsibilities.

 Something needs repaired

-Your landlord has a responsibility to undertake repairs and make sure that the flat meets the new “Repairing Standard” at all times during your tenancy.
+Your landlord has a responsibility to undertake repairs and make sure that the flat meets the “Repairing Standard” at all times during your tenancy.
 This includes ensuring that the flat is wind and watertight, that the heating and hot water are working and that any appliances supplied as part of the tenancy agreement are in working order.
 Gas and electrical safety are also covered by this standard.

 Contact your landlord or his/her agent in the first instance to get repairs done.
 Keep a note of when you contacted them, in case you need to chase it up.
 A reasonable length of time to carry out a repair depends on the nature of the problem – serious risks to your health and safety should be dealt with urgently, whereas more minor repairs might take a little bit longer.

 My landlord won’t do the repairs

 From 1st December 2016, tenants can ask the Housing and Property Chamber Tribunal to force their landlord to carry out repairs which are related to the Repairing Standard.
 (Prior to 1st December 2016, this was known as the Private Rented Housing Panel).

 Before the HPC will consider your case, you have to be able to demonstrate that you have reported the problem to your landlord and given him/her a reasonable chance to respond.
 So it’s a good idea to keep copies of any letters or emails you send your landlord about the repairs.
-For a template letter you can customeise and send to your landlord, see our ‘Repairs‘ page.
+For a template letter you can customise and send to your landlord, see our ‘Repairs‘ page.

 You can download an application form, together with details of the Repairing Standard, from the HPC website.

 You can also call into the Advice Centre in the John McIntyre Building for more help and advice.